Skip to main content

 Male Testosterone Replacement Therapy

 For men experiencing symptoms of low testosterone, a common protocol involves weekly intramuscular injections of Testosterone Cypionate.
 This method delivers a consistent supply of the hormone, aiming to restore levels within a healthy physiological range.
 To maintain natural testicular function and fertility, Gonadorelin is often administered via subcutaneous injections twice weekly.
-This peptide stimulates the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are essential for endogenous testosterone production and sperm generation.
+This peptide stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are essential for endogenous testosterone production and sperm generation.

 Managing potential side effects, such as the conversion of testosterone to estrogen, is also a key consideration.
 Anastrozole, an aromatase inhibitor, is typically prescribed as an oral tablet twice weekly to mitigate this conversion, helping to maintain a favorable estrogen-to-testosterone ratio.
 In some cases, Enclomiphene may be included to further support LH and FSH levels, particularly for men seeking to preserve fertility while on therapy.